ezzatmo7amed/hospital-management-system/README.md

 - The doctor follows up on the patient's condition through the system based on nursing reports.
   ▪ Tools:
-  (Spring Boot – Hibernate -MySQL DB -Json)
+  (Spring Boot – Hibernate -MySQL DB -Json-Swagger-ui )